Bindo56/Bindo56/README.md

 I'm Saurabh Kundalwal a passionate gamer and game developer with a passion for creating immersive and innovative games.
 My journey in game development has been driven by curiosity, determination, and a love for both playing and making games 🎮👾.

-🔭 Currently pursuing Bachelor of Design in Game Design at Artemisia College of Design ,Indore.
+Currently pursuing Bachelor of Design in Game Design at Artemisia College of Design ,Indore.

 Currently Working In Capital Rush Trading Game

-🌱 Currently learning:

-Unity & C#: Enhancing my skills in creating interactive and engaging gameplay experiences.
+Currently learning: Blueprint(Unreal Engine):- Enhancing my skills in creating interactive and engaging gameplay experiences.

 Programming: Writing efficient and scalable code in C#, to bring my game ideas to life.

 Design & Modelling: Creating 2D and 3D models using Adobe Photoshop & Maya.